 “The benefit of the pap smear is that it finds premalignant cells very early by cytology, but if we try to do cytology of tonsils (the most common location for oropharyngeal cancer) it’s not proven to be successful because the abnormal cells occur deep within the tonsil.
 Furthermore, and other locations of primary oropharyngeal cancer such as the tongue base are difficult to access.
 Different, non-pap smear technology to screen for precancerous oropharyngeal cells is being studied and might be on the horizon,” Dr. Haughey concludes.

-Learn more about Dr. Bruce Haughey and the Florida Hospital Cancer Institute.
+Learn more about Dr. Bruce Haughey and the AdventHealth Cancer Institute.